100m 3mm insulating line for guying of antennas

 • "U" clamps are not advised because they crush the cable too much.

 • With a little practice, a knot is the most economic solution.
 DX Avenue has provided 2 explanatory notices containing many photographs (Tying a securing knot and Making a splice).
-There are available by clicking on the tab "DOCUMENTATION" above.
+There are available by clicking on the tab "ATTACHMENTS" above.

 Some advice on use from DX Avenue